gourlaysama/nsbt/README.md

-# nsbt: a fast client to send commands to an sbt 1.0.x server
+# nsbt: a fast client for sbt 1.0.x server

 **nsbt** is a native command line client for the new sbt 1.0.x server.